The School for Champions is an educational website that shows you how to achieve your dreams.

 When you get verification of your skills and talent, such as by winning a competition, gaining an award or getting praise for your work, you feel like a champion.

-Doing well on a test and getting a good grade is acknowledgement of your skills.
+Doing well on a test and getting a good grade is acknowledgment of your skills.
 But note that it takes doing your best to be a champion.
 If you take an exam that is difficult for you, and you do better than expected, you are still a champion.

 Winning a science fair makes you the champion.
 But also, just being able to have an experiment in the fair gives you enough recognition that you can feel like a champion.